filamentphp/filament/packages/panels/docs/12-plugins.md

 BlogPlugin::get()->hasAuthorResource()
 ```

-## Distributing a complete panel in a plugin
+## Distributing a panel in a plugin

 It's very easy to distribute an entire panel in a Laravel package.
 This way, a user can simply install your plugin and have an entirely new part of their app pre-built.